From: Helen Bagshaw,

 The truth is, when you see a teen or an adult collapse, it only takes two steps to save a life:

 1. Call 911.

-2 Push hard and fast in the center of the chest, preferably to the beat of the disco classic, “Stayin’ Alive.”
-(The 120 beats per minute are the perfect rhythm, and you can’t beat the title for a helpful memory trick.)
+2. Push hard and fast in the center of the chest, preferably to the beat of the disco classic, “Stayin’ Alive.”
+(The 120 beats per minute are the perfect rhythm for chest compressions.)

 Here is a hands-only CPR instructional video, share it with important people in your life: cpr.heart.org/en/cpr-courses-and-kits/hands-only-cpr.

-If you want to learn and practice hands-only CPR, just get a couple of friends, family, and neighbors together, contact me and I will teach you for absolutely no cost!
-I have manikins, an AED trainer, disco music and I promise you some fun, too.
+If you want to learn and practice hands-only CPR, just get a couple of friends, family, and neighbors together, contact me at email@example.com and I will provide free training in person or virtual.
+I have manikins, an AED trainer, disco music, and I promise you some fun.

 ‘Hands-Only’ CPR: Anyone can do it.
 Everyone should.
-Together, let us all do something amazing for our community – learn hands-only CPR.
+Together, let us all do something amazing for our community – learn hands-only CPR